adamzwasserman/VirusTotal-Batcher/README.md

 1) Install the three python files (vtbatch.py, VTlookup.py, config.py) in the directory of your choosing.

 2) Open Terminal and type (or copy/paste) the two commands below (both modules use the MIT license):<p>`pip3 install arrow`<p>`pip3 install riprova`
+3) edit the config.py file and replace "pu_APIKEY_here" with your own APIKey

 To run the program:
 1) Make sure there is a file named `VTlookup.txt` in the same directory where you put the three files